-Richard Lane did a breakdown of his Smith and Wesson 686 Revolver made with 3ds Max, Substance Painter, Marmoset Toolbag & UE4: high to low poly baking, metal texture workflow, rendering aspects and more.
+Richard Lane did a breakdown of his Smith&Wesson 686 Revolver made with 3ds Max, SP, Toolbag & UE4: high to low poly baking, metal texture workflow, rendering.

 My name is Richard Lane, I am a 20-year-old final year 3D Art student at Teesside University.
 I have been studying traditional art since I was young and made the transition to 3D when I was 18.
 Since making this change, for over 7 months I have worked at R8 Games LTD as a Jr 3D artist and worked on many other small projects alongside university.